-Last Updated on March 3, 2022
+Last Updated on July 3, 2023

-A bit in advance, but I did not want to miss this opportunity.
-The experience is only here for a limited time, and I rather not have to travel somewhere else to see it.
-Plus, I am a firm believer that the early bird gets the worm!
+Finally, after months of waiting, I saw that it was coming to my city!
+As soon as it became available to buy tickets, I immediately purchased them in mid-February for tickets in late June.
+A bit far in advance, but I did not want to miss this opportunity.
+The experience is only here for a limited time, and I would rather not travel elsewhere to see it.
+As cliché as it sounds, I firmly believe the early bird gets the worm.

-Having now immersed myself in the Van Gogh experience, below are my thoughts on the experience, along with helpful tips and information for your visit.
+Having immersed myself in the Van Gogh experience, below are my thoughts on the experience, along with helpful tips and information for your visit.

 So, What Exactly is the Van Gogh Experience?

 You might wonder what I am talking about if you haven’t heard about this experience.
 To make it even more confusing, different companies produce several Van Gogh exhibits, each providing different experiences.
 If you search this on Google, you will see what I mean.